-Invented in Oakland
+Invented in Oakland, CA

 Oakland has always attracted and embraced creative, innovative people.
 Here are a few contributions to the pop culture landscape, straight out of Oakland.